 An expected 16,750 people preregistered for the event, but organizers expect possibly thousands more to show up over the weekend, said Ken Mehlhorn, Scout executive/CEO of the San Francisco Bay Area Council.

 About 2,000 Scouts arrived and pitched their tents Thursday night.
-About 8,000 attending Scouts are expected
+About 8,000 attending Scouts are expected to be camped at the fairgrounds this weekend.

 "(Thursday) was one of the more comfortable nights of camping," said Davis Freitas, 18, a Scout from Troop 81 in Patterson.
 "It got pretty cold last night, but I only woke up three times, so that is considered a good night."